How To Wholesale Real Estate In New Jersey: Step-By-Step (2024)

 Wholesalers and other investors (like fix and flip professionals) usually apply two fundamental metrics to determine if a property is a worthwhile wholesale investment –

-• The Maximum Allowable Offer (MAO) - This MAO considers the out-of-pocket and closing costs plus repair expenses to create a turnkey property.
-If there are repairs required, the MAO will always be less than the projected After Repair Value.
+- The Maximum Allowable Offer (MAO) - This MAO considers the out-of-pocket and closing costs plus repair expenses to create a turnkey property.
+If repairs are required, the MAO will always be less than the projected After-Repair Value.

 Here is an example: